• Home

 Lauren E. Carson, Esq.

-Lauren is an associate at Scott C. Suzuki, Attorney at Law, ALLLC, LLC.
+Lauren E. Carson is an associate at Scott C. Suzuki, Attorney at Law, ALLLC, LLC.
 She earned her B.A. in English from Dartmouth College and her J.D., magna cum laude, from the University of Hawaii, William S. Richardson School of Law.

-While attending law school, Lauren provided research assistance to Professor Richard C. Chen and served as a two-year teaching assistant for Contract Law.
 She received CALI excellence for the future awards (awarded to the highest grade-earner) in nine courses: Contracts, Legal Research, Cannabis Law, Criminal Procedure, Contract Drafting, Extended Bar Review I, Extended Bar Review II, Business Associations, and Federal Income Taxation.

 Beyond her professional work, Lauren volunteers for the Surfrider Foundation on Oahu’s Blue Water Task Force, which tests water quality around the island.
-She likes surfing town and spending time in California with her family.

 Outside The Office